grab/secret-scanner/README.md

 -save string
     Save session to file

--scan-targets string
+-scan-target string
-    Comma separated list of sub-directories within the repository to scan
+    Sub-directory within the repository to scan

 -silent
     Suppress all output except for errors